Help keep our SR-71A Blackbird looking great, donate today!

-More than 5 decades after its development, the sleek futuristic Lockheed SR-71 “Blackbird” remains the fastest air-breathing manned aircraft in the world.
-Designed by Lockheed engineers assigned to the Advanced Development Program under the leadership of Kelly Johnson, one of the twentieth century’s most inspired aircraft designers, the SR-71 filled a desperate need for reliable strategic reconnaissance during the height of the Cold War.
+More than five decades after its development, the sleek, futuristic Lockheed SR-71 “Blackbird” remains the fastest air-breathing, manned aircraft in the world.
+Designed by Lockheed engineers assigned to the Advanced Development Program under the leadership of Kelly Johnson, one of the twentieth century’s most inspired aircraft designers, the SR-71 filled a desperate need for reliable strategic reconnaissance during the Cold War.

 Equipped with sophisticated cameras and sensors the SR-71 could map 100,000 square miles per hour while using its speed and altitude capabilities to stay safely beyond reach.
-Securing its position as the most successful strategic reconnaissance aircraft in history the SR-71 gathered information for the United States throughout the Cold War, Vietnam and on into conflicts and crises worldwide until its retirement from active service in 1998.
+Securing its position as the most successful strategic reconnaissance aircraft in history, the SR-71 gathered information for the United States throughout the Cold War, Vietnam and during conflicts and crises worldwide until its retirement from active service in 1998.
 Thirty-two SR-71s and her variants were produced; none was ever lost to hostile action.

-The advent of unmanned aerial vehicles, improvements in satellite surveillance and the increased capability of potential opposition in the form of advanced fighters and surface to air missiles spelled to end of the SR-71 “Blackbirds” operational life.
+The advent of unmanned aerial vehicles, improvements in satellite surveillance and the increased capability of potential opposition in the form of advanced fighters and surface to air missiles spelled to end of the SR-71’s operational life.

 March Field Air Museum's SR-71, 61-7975, was delivered to the United States Air Force in 1967.
-A veteran of the Vietnam War 61-7975 flew 82 sorties during the conflict and numerous other missions over hot spots throughout the world.
-61-7975 is on loan from the National Museum of the USAF.
+A veteran of the Vietnam War, 61-7975 flew 82 sorties during the conflict and numerous other missions over hot spots throughout the world.
+It is on loan from the National Museum of the USAF.